The reggeon model with the pomeron and odderon: renormalization group approach: Introduction

 Of course it is essential to study what occurs in such a model in the two-dimensional transverse world.
 Some previous results were obtained in ~\cite{vacca, bartels} within the functional renormalization group approach, where two of the five real fixed points were found and the corresponding structure of the pomeron-odderon interaction was analyzed.

 In this note we study the model with the odderon in two transverse dimensions using the renormalization grooup (RG) approach.
 We limit ourselves with the lowest non-trivial (single loop) approximation.
 We find that presence of the odderon significantly complicates the picture.
 Instead of the single attractive fixed point we find many different fixed points which can be complex and are not fully attractive but remain such only within a certain reduced domain of initial values.
 Here we do not discuss all found fixed points but concentrate on real ones.
-We first study the behaviour of the propagators in the vicinity of the fixed points and show that it is qualitatively similar to the case without odderon ~\cite{abarb1} in the sense that at high energies they contain ($\log s$) in certain rational powers.
+We first study the behaviour of the propagators in the vicinity of the fixed points and show that it is qualitatively similar to the case without odderon ~\cite{abarb1} in the sense that at high energies they contain $(\log s)$ in certain rational powers.
 From the start we put the intercepts for the pomeron and odderon both equal to unity remembering the situation without odderon.
 Of course, one may imagine a possibility that the odderon lifts the singularity at unity intercepts.
 However, this does not seem probable to us.
 We also study evolution of the coupling constants away from the fixed points.
 Our results show than roughly in third of the cases the constants run to infinity indicating that the single loop approximation adopted in our studies is not sufficient.
 In the other cases the constants are attracted to three real fixed points.
-Until now we have not been able to formulate different domains of initial values which lead to any of these results.
-We postpone fuller investigation of the evolution of coupling constants for arbitrary values of initial coupling constants to future studies.